 Vickie Glastetter has been with Foss Waterway Seaport since July 2010.
 As Director of Operations, her responsibilities include budget development and tracking, accounts receivable, purchasing and accounts payable, staffing/payroll and benefits, Guest Services and volunteer management, and board liaison.

 Amber Fish - Event Sales & Marketing Manager

 Amber has been with Foss Waterway Seaport since 2018.
 She is dedicated to creating private and community events in Tacoma that are accessible, entertaining, educational, and that showcase the Seaport's historic waterfront charm.
 She is a passionate marketing and sales expert with over 20 years of experience in media, public relations, and event planning.
 Amber has developed and executed thousands of events from intimate weddings to major pop concerts, and no matter the size, strives to make every event better than the one before.
-Amber brings nine years of radio promotion/event planning experience in Seattle, plus venue management at Landmark on the Sound Event Center, and LeMay-America's Car Museum, and most recently Catering Event Director at Café Pacific Catering.
+Amber brings nine years of radio promotion/event planning experience in Seattle, plus venue management at Landmark on the Sound Event Center, and LeMay-America's Car Museum, and just prior to the Seaport, Event Director at Café Pacific Catering.
 Amber is a member of Tacoma's NACE chapter, Tacoma-Pierce County Chamber of Commerce, and continues education in event trends and planning.

 A Foss Waterway Seaport membership means joining and supporting a lively community of people celebrating Tacoma’s rich maritime heritage–past, present and future.

 Find out more about volunteering at Foss Waterway Seaport.
 We are always looking for community members to join our team.